 Dimensional weight reflects package density, which is the amount of the space a package occupies in relation to its actual weight.
-Dimensional weight can apply to all UPS domestic and international package services.
+Dimensional weight can apply to all UPS domestic package services.

 To determine the dimesional weight packages are measured in inches.
 Each dimension is measured at the longest point, with each measurement rounded to the nearest whole number.
 Multiply the package length by the width by the height.
 The result is the cubic size in inches.